 Although the terms of a futures contract call for the actual delivery of and payment for the underlying security, in many cases the parties may close the contract early by taking an opposite position in an identical contract.
 If the sale price upon closing out the contract is less than the original purchase price, the party closing out the contract will realize a loss.
-If the sale price upon closing out the contract is more than the original sale price, the party closing out the contract will realize a loss.
-If the purchase price upon closing out the contract is more than the original sale price, the party closing out the contract will realize a loss.
-If the purchase price upon closing out the contract is less than the original sale price, the party closing out the contract will realize a loss.
-If the purchase price upon closing out the contract is less than the original sale price, the party closing out the contract will realize a loss.
-If the purchase price upon closing out the contract is less than the original sale price, the party closing out the contract will realize a loss.
-If the purchase price upon closing out the contract is less than the original sale price, the party closing out the contract will realize a loss.
-If the purchase price upon closing out the contract is less than the original sale price, the party closing out the contract will realize a loss.
+If the sale price upon closing out the contract is more than the original purchase price, the party closing out the contract will realize a gain.
+Conversely, if the purchase price upon closing out the contract is more than the original sale price, the party closing out the contract will realize a loss.
+If the purchase price upon closing out the contract is less than the original sale price, the party closing out the contract will realize a gain.

-The Funds may incur commission expenses when they open or close a futures position.
+The Fund may incur commission expenses when they open or close a futures position.